 Never tried once a month meal planning before?
 It’s really not difficult, and I have a post that teaches you exactly how to plan a monthly menu that works for YOU.

-Whether you’re looking for quick and easy dinner ideas, or something a little more elaborate for slower weekend nights, there’s sure to be something on this list that will fit the bill.
-So don’t let the September rush get the best of you; plan ahead and make September dining a breeze.
+Whether you’re looking for quick and easy back to school dinner ideas or something a little more elaborate for slower weekend nights and fall Sunday dinner ideas, I’m sure you’ll find meals on this list that will fit the bill.
+So don’t let the September rush get the best of you; plan ahead and make your September dining and cooking so much easier.

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my full disclaimer here.